erfanmazraei/kubernetes-the-hard-way/README.md

 # Kubernetes the Hard Way

-This project is a step-by-step guide to setting up a Kubernetes cluster from scratch, without using any automation tools.
+This project is a step-by-step guide to setting up a Kubernetes cluster from scratch, without using any automation tools (bash-setup) and also with using automation tools (ansible-setup).
 It is intended for users who want to gain a deeper understanding of how Kubernetes works under the hood.

 ## Introduction